Logon27/Digital-Signing/README.md

 ## Typical Signing Flow

-- User generates a message
+- User generates a message to send.
 - User generates a public and private key.
 - Public key is shared with the recipient (the server) through some secure means.
 - The message is hashed using a hashing algorithm of your choice.